Dennis-The14th-web/Psychic-Game/README.md

-# Psychic-Game is quite a challenge and really worth the time. tryed as mush not to expatiate js code while i still achieve the result.
+# Psychic-Game was quite a challenge. tried as much not to expatiate js code while i still achieve game result.